davidlarrimore/openwebui-chat-analyzer/readme.md

 - Summaries are persisted in the `summary_128` field for each chat and surface throughout the Browse and Overview experiences.
 - Every dataset update (direct sync or file upload) queues the summarizer; progress is shown in the Load Data processing log with toast notifications.
-- The summarizer picks salient utterances with `sentence-transformers/all-MiniLM-L6-v2`, then calls the Open WebUI chat completions endpoint exposed at `OWUI_DIRECT_HOST` using `OWUI_COMPLETIONS_MODEL`.
+- The summarizer picks salient utterances with `sentence-transformers/all-MiniLM-L6-v2`, then calls the bundled Ollama service (`OLLAMA_SUMMARY_MODEL`) with an automatic fallback to the Open WebUI completions endpoint at `OWUI_DIRECT_HOST`.
 - Rebuild summaries anytime from **Load Data → Admin Tools → Rerun summaries** or through the API (`POST /api/v1/summaries/rebuild` + `/summaries/status`).

 ## Dashboard Tour